 Chemical control should be considered as part of an integrated weed management regime, and not relied upon above other control methods.
 Application of herbicides in riparian areas must be undertaken in accordance with approved directions of use for suitable herbicides, and the suite of chemicals available for use in these areas without contradicting the label is generally very limited.
-Caution should be taken when considering use of any herbicide within the low-flow erosional channel (see Section 4.2).
-Herbicides registered for use in pasture should be suitable for application in the Channel outside of the inundated areas if no rain is predicted (timing per the herbicide label) and groundwater saturation is low.
+Caution should be taken when considering use of any herbicide within the low-flow erosional channel (see Section 4.1).
+Herbicides registered for use in pasture should be suitable for application in the Channel outside of the low-flow area (i.e. on depositional point bars only) if no rain is predicted (timing per the herbicide label) and groundwater saturation is low.

-Particularly in the case of the priority weed Juncus acutus, the use of adjuvants and other agents to increase the effectiveness of herbicide (and therefore minimise cumulative herbicide use) should be considered.
+Particularly in the case of the priority weed on the site (Juncus acutus), the use of adjuvants and other agents to increase the effectiveness of herbicide (and therefore minimise cumulative herbicide use) should be considered.
 Penetrants such as organosilicones and ammonium sulphate have been shown to be effective in J. acutus.